warrior1211421/Gaming-Techies/content/posts/best-audiophile-headphones-for-gaming-top-7-list.md

           you away from this product?

           The NDH20 comes with every feature that you expect from a high-end professional gaming headset.
-It offers improved active noise cancellation which is unmatched to any other device in this price range.
+It offers improved active noise cancellation, which is unmatched by any other device in this price range.
 Similarly, the headphone is optimized to provide natural sound without any internal resonance.
-So, you don’t have to focus on the sound while editing as any change in the pitch becomes very easy to detect.
+So, you don’t have to focus on the sound while editing, as any change in the pitch, becomes very easy to detect.

           Secondly, the headphone is built to last several years without any drop-in performance.
 The circumaural design is supported with carbon fiber and steel reinforcements.
-So, the headphone can withstand impact damage and will last for at least 5-years if you use with proper care.
+So, the headphone can withstand impact damage and will last for at least 5-years if you use them with proper care.
 Moreover, you can place it in the hard case when traveling to further increase the lifespan.
 However, it is recommended to use a pre-amp or amplifier with the headphone for proper high-resolution sound.
     pros:
       - pro: Linear sound balance
       - pro: Comfortable wear